-The new year had barely arrived when the Digital Trends team rolled into Las Vegas, but we wasted no time prowling the Las Vegas Convention Center for the gadgets that will come to define tech in 2017.
+The new year had barely arrived when the Digital Trends team rolled into Las Vegas for CES 2017, but we wasted no time prowling the Las Vegas Convention Center for the gadgets that will come to define tech in 2017.

 With more than 2.6 million square feet of exhibition space sprawling across nearly every convention center in Vegas, that was no easy task.
 The conference is well past its lean recession years and back to the sprawling, bawdy spectacle it was born to be.
 From drones to dishwashers, electronics manufacturers from across the world packed up their best to show it off in Sin City.